alesti/cluster-in-a-box/tools.md

 Freud](https://www.sautershop.de/kreissaegeblatt-hm-190-x-2.5/1.6-x-20-mm-z-56-fr-fr13a001h)
 for my mitersaw.

-These profiles are really easy to cut with the mighty miter saw (if you running an aluminium blade), but afterwards there are tons of saw chips everywhere - even with proper vacuum suction (DO NOT VACUUM HOT METAL CHIPS INTO YOUR WOOD DUST COLLECTION BIN - it might burn your workshop down!)
+These profiles are really easy to cut (if you running an aluminium blade), but afterwards there are tons of saw chips everywhere - even with proper vacuum suction (DO NOT VACUUM HOT METAL CHIPS INTO YOUR WOOD DUST COLLECTION BIN - it might burn your workshop down!)

 Do your workshop a favor and run these cuts somewhere outside - the chips will not polute any steel with rust.